 Action Against Hunger saves the lives of severely malnourished children while helping vulnerable communities become self-sufficient.
-With more than 5,500 staff in 45 countries, our programs in nutrition, food security and livelihoods, and water, sanitation, and hygiene reached more than nine million people in 2013.
+With more than 6,500 staff in over 45 countries, our programs in nutrition, food security and livelihoods, and water, sanitation, and hygiene reached more than thirteen million people in 2014.

 Action Against Hunger’s methods for identifying and rescuing populations afflicted with acute malnutrition are internationally renowned, having pioneered revolutionary nutrition products and field tested treatment protocols that have become industry standards.